 Another application that I installed was BpyTOP, which is a Python port of the resource monitor bashtop.
 I installed it more out of curiosity about how the laptop was performing under different environments than anything else.

-Installation was simple following these instructions on nixCraft.
+Installation was simple following these.
 It requires the single-line installation and then a bunch of permissions needing granted.

 During installation, I told Ubuntu to include a bunch of standard applications like Mozilla Firefox (web browser), LibreOffice (which is compatible with Microsoft Office) and GIMP (a powerful image editor like Adobe PhotoShop or Corel Paintshop Pro).